 The Capital of Jind State

-Sangrur remained the seat of the Government of Jind State 1830 CE onwards.
+Sangrur remained the seat of the Government of Jind State from 1830 CE onwards.
 The coronation ceremonies, however, continued to be performed in Jind, the ancestral holy place.

 Raja Sarup Singh was succeeded by his son Raja Raghbir Singh (1864-1887 CE).
 His son Balbir Singh died during his lifetime.
 His grandson Maharaja Ranbir Singh (1887-1948 AD) ascended the throne, followed by Maharaja Rajbir Singh after whom the Jind State was merged into PEPSU (Patiala and Eastern Punjab States Union).
 PEPSU was further merged in the joint Punjab of the Indian Union.
 It was later further bifurcated into Jind and Sangrur.
 While the first became part of Haryana and the latter became part of Punjab.

 Maharaja Raghbir Singh developed the town into a progressive and distinctive state capital.
 He was so zealous and spirited that he traveled far and wide for ideas to create an ideal capital.
-In 1870 CE he visited Jaipur incognito to study planning of the beautiful city.
+In 1870 CE he visited Jaipur incognito to study the planning of the beautiful city.
 Finally, in 1875 CE he planned and started building his own capital.
-Engaged best architects of the then period like Sardar Ram Singh.
+Engaged the best architects of the then period like Sardar Ram Singh.
 He had designed Khalsa College Amritsar and many other buildings including a block of Buckingham palace London.

-As an ideal state capital, its people served in the Indian Army as 13th Punjab Regiment (former 1st Jind Infantry).
+As an ideal state capital, its people served in the Indian Army as the 13th Punjab Regiment (former 1st Jind Infantry).
 The town was home to illustrious valiant fighters and commanders like Kahan Singh, Rattan Singh, Gurnam Singh, Natha Singh, and General Gulam Bheigh Khan.

-Here the people were trained to be gainfully employed – the same person wielded a sword, gun, and the pen.
+Here the people were trained to be gainfully employed – the same person wielded a sword, gun, and pen.